dai-shi/waku/README.md

 #### Catch-all routes

-Catch-all or "wildcard" routes (e.g., `/app/[...catchAll]`) have indefinite segments.
+Catch-all or “wildcard” segment routes (e.g., `/app/[...catchAll]`) are marked with an ellipsis before the name and have indefinite segments.

 Wildcard routes receive a prop with segment values as an ordered array.
 For example, the `/app/profile/settings` route would receive a `catchAll` prop with the value `['profile', 'settings']`.
 These values can then be used to determine what to render in the component.

 ```tsx
 // ./src/pages/app/[...catchAll].tsx